-Information security compliance is an element of operations that effective business leaders will take seriously.
+Information security compliance is an element of operations that effective business leaders take seriously.

 For many owners, the only reason to earn compliance is when their six-figure client requires it.
-Proactive business owner will see beyond this.
+Proactive business leaders will see beyond this.

-Information security compliance demonstrates that the management team is thorough in their leadership and actively manages their business (in all regards).
+Information security compliance demonstrates that the management team is thorough in their leadership and actively manages its business (in all regards).

 These types of decisions relay confidence to staff that their managers are serious about growth and that they are mindful of what’s required to build a successful business.